A Feminist Ranking of Female Superheroes

 #1: Kamala Khan

-From: Ms. Marvel.
 Where To Start: Ms. Marvel Vol. 1 "No Normal," by G. Willow Wilson and Adrian Alphona (Marvel Comics)

 Kamala Khan has changed the face of superhero comics forever.
-A fifteen-year-old Muslim Pakistani American girl in Jersey City, Kamala obsesses over the Avengers (her fanfic is doing really well online, guys), finds her strict parents tough to deal with, and struggles to fit in like any other teen.
+A 15-year-old Muslim Pakistani American girl in Jersey City, Kamala obsesses over the Avengers (her fanfic is doing really well online, guys), finds her strict parents tough to deal with, and struggles to fit in, like any other teen.
 After sneaking out to a party one night, Kamala finds herself engulfed in a mysterious fog that bestows upon her epic powers of shape-shifting and healing.
-She grows into her powers (heh) as she grows into her own self, learning what it means to be "super" in more ways than one.
-And she still has to go to high school.
+She grows into her powers as she grows into her own self, learning what it means to be "super" in more ways than one.
+But she still has to go to high school.
 Ugh.

-Ms. Marvel is written by G. Willow Wilson (an actual Muslim woman, hooray), and is full of hilarious, you-spend-half-your-life-on-the-internet references that will have you falling in love with Kamala before you can say, "Wow, such superhero, very inhuman."
-Watch her fangirl over Wolverine in-person, start on her journey of self-discovery, and fight for the reputation of an entire generation, all while trying to heed advice from her parents and religious leaders.
+Ms. Marvel is written by G. Willow Wilson (Muslim herself), and is full of hilarious, you-spend-half-your-life-on-the-internet references that will have you falling in love with Kamala before you can say, "Wow, such superhero, very inhuman."
+Watch her fangirl over Wolverine in person, start on her journey of self-discovery, and fight for the reputation of an entire generation, all while trying to heed advice from her parents and religious leaders.

-*Feminism Ranking: 10 Emma Watson speeches at the UN*
+Feminism Ranking: 10 Emma Watson speeches

 Sam Maggs is an Associate Editor for The Mary Sue and was named "Awesome Geek Feminist of the Year" by Women Write About Comics.
 Her first book, The Fangirl's Guide to the Galaxy, will be published by Quirk Books this May.
 Talk to her on Twitter @SamMaggs.